 This truly is a get up off the couch now, run to the store, get some blueberries and BAKE THIS CAKE folks.
 It’s that yummy.

 The batter is spread into a 9×13 pan, then topped with the remaining blueberries and finally sprinkled with a generous amount of cinnamon sugar for a sweet crunchy bite.
 You can use buttermilk instead of whole milk and substitute raspberries or a mix of fresh berries for the blueberries.
-Baking time was a bit shorter than suggested (35-40 minutes) so start checking the cake at 30 minutes.
+Baking time was a bit shorter than suggested (I baked it for about 35 minutes) so start checking the cake at 30 minutes.
 Enjoy!

 - 2 cups (250 grams) plus 1 teaspoon all-purpose flour